 Who’s tidier?
 You or your kids?

 How do you celebrate Father’s Day?
 Any special rituals or traditions you’ve created as a family – or ones that have carried over from celebrating this holiday in Japan?

-Typically Mother’s Day is a bigger deal in Japan than Father’s Day.
-I’m secretly hoping my daughters will hand make cards for me, which is what I’ve helped them make for Marie in the past.
+Typically, Mother’s Day is a bigger deal in Japan than Father’s Day, but we’ll celebrate with a special family dinner.
+I’m secretly hoping my kids will hand-make cards for me again this year, which is what I’ve helped them make for Marie in the past.

 What’s the best advice your dad ever gave you?